EricOpoku-BQ613/celo-invoices/README.md

 - Allows a user to view list of items
 - Allows a recepient to pay for the invoice
 - Reads and updates user balance
-- Invoices are visible to only issue and recipient#� �c�e�l�o�-�i�n�v�o�i�c�e�s�
+- Invoices are visible to only issue and recipient